huitemagico/kmac/README.md

 # kmac
 # About this doc
-README.md 'wikiVersion' December 20 2023 <br />
+README.md 'wikiVersion' December 24 2023.
+Updated the [test module](https://github.com/huitemagico/kmac/wiki/test-module). <br />

 # KMAC wiki
 This is the README page of KMAC.<br>